 The International Code Council develops model codes and standards for design, build and compliance processes.
 Furthermore, the developed codes construct safe, sustainable, affordable and resilient structures.
 Fifty states and the District of Columbia have adopted ICC Code standards at the state or jurisdictional level.

 A NARI certification requires extensive knowledge of the industry and a commitment to professional conduct.
 Additionally, it requires persons to ha

-I’ve been actively involved in the remodeling industry for at least two to five years.
-Only full-time remodeling professionals can attain certification, and each one must pass a written exam which is reviewed individually by the NARI Certification Board.
+I’ve been actively involved in the remodeling industry for two to five years.
+Only full-time remodeling professionals can attain certification.
+Additionally, each one must pass a written exam which is reviewed individually by the NARI Certification Board.

-Beyond simply allowing a contractor to work in your area, a license often includes proving the contractor has a certain level of insurance coverage and/or bonding.
+Beyond allowing a contractor to work in your area, a license often includes proving the contractor has a certain level of insurance coverage and/or bonding.
 Often, having a city license is a requirement for a contractor to “pull a permit” at city hall or your local municipal building department.

 Insurance comes in many forms for contractors, but these are the crucial areas for homeowners are:

-– Personal Liability for themselves, so that if they get injured on the job site (i.e. your home), they are covered by their own insurance agency instead of hoping that your homeowner’s policy covers injuries to people working on your home.
+Personal Liability for themselves, so that if they get injured on the job site (i.e. your home), they are covered by their own insurance agency instead of hoping that your homeowner’s policy covers injuries to people working on your home.

-– Worker’s Compensation to cover any injuries sustained by the contractor’s employees and/or subcontractors.
+Worker’s compensation to cover any injuries sustained by the contractor’s employees and/or subcontractors.
 Just like personal liability, but for everyone else working on your property.
 Make sure to note if their Workers Comp doesn’t cover subcontractors, that each one your General Contractor brings in has their own Personal Liability and Workers Comp as well.